Planning a trip to Spain? Here’s my guide to the 25 most famous landmarks in Spain.

 9. Golden Triangle, Madrid

 The Prado is special.
-It's Spain's cultural jewel, boasting one of Europe's finest and most sensuous painting collections.
-The Prado is a must see site in Madrid.
+It’s Spain’s cultural jewel, boasting one of Europe’s finest and most sensuous painting collections.
+The Prado is a must visit landmark in Spain for art lovers.

 The Prado opened in 1819 as the Royal Museum of Paintings.
 Its artistic anchors are Francisco Goya, Diego Velázquez, and Peter Paul Rubens.
 But there are also masterpieces by Titian, Bosch, and El Greco.